khalid-hussain/shaheen/chap4.md

 unbearable, then, she would be compelled to quarrel.
 These quarrels had more to do with emotions than logic and reason.
 Maria and Angela would try to impress her with Ferdinand's pomp and the magnificence of the rulers of Rome.
-She would reply by telling the legends of Tariq, Moosa, Abdul Rehman the Great and Yusuf Bin Tashfeen.
+She would reply by telling the legends of Tariq, Musa, Abdul Rehman the Great and Yusuf Bin Tashfeen.

 Maria and Angela would say that one of their priests had dreamt that God has